Andrestart/Pipeline/readme.md

     - Evolution of both along the year.<br />

 Follow this process to create the new dataframes and be able to visualize them in graphs:<br />
-    1. Run "main.py" file using visual code or other code editor.
+    1. Run "main.py" file using visual code or other code editor.<br />
-    2. You will notice that a new folder named "new_dataframes" have been created and contains 3 new files.
+    2. You will notice that a new folder named "new_dataframes" have been created and contains 3 new files.<br />
-    3.
+    3. Open the file "graphs.ipynb" using Jupyter Notebook.<br />
+    4. Click on kernel/Restart and Run All.
+This will create the graphs taken from the new dataframes<br />
+    5. Read the description of every graph to read about the analysis.<br />

 The conclusions of my project are:<br />
     - The number of accidents per day and ranfall are not correlated in 2020.<br />